Custom software vs SaaS: when to build and when to buy

 Your process is your competitive advantage

 A logistics company's routing algorithm, a manufacturer's quality control workflow, a professional services firm's client onboarding sequence.
 When the process is what differentiates you from competitors, encoding it in someone else's generic tool means flattening the advantage.
 This connects directly to owning versus renting your systems: if the system defines how you compete, renting it from a vendor who also serves your competitors is a strategic risk.
+These are the kinds of internal tools that justify purpose-built software.

 Integration density is high